 *

-* For maximum portability, a call's ResultSet
+* For maximum portability, a call's ResultSet objects and

 * update counts should be processed prior to getting the values of output